antrea-io/nephe/docs/architecture.md

-The `Antrea Controller` watches on the changes in Antrea `NetworkPolicy`, and computes the scopes, computes the address groups, translates to appropriate Antrea internal newtorkpolicy structs, and disperses them accordingly to Antrea CNI agent or `Nephe Controller`.
+The `Antrea Controller` watches on the changes in Antrea `NetworkPolicy`, and computes the scopes, computes the address groups, translates to appropriate Antrea internal networkpolicy structs, and disperses them accordingly to Antrea CNI agent or `Nephe Controller`.
 To support cloud use case, the `antrea-controller` understands `ExternalEntity` CRD and `externalEntitySelector` fields, and use them accordingly for ANP span computation and dispersion.